Jubotech/JuboTools/README.md

 IListCache listCache = new ListCache();

 // Retrieves a country entity list, then generates, caches
-// and return a List of CountryDto objects out of it.
+// and returns a List of CountryDto objects out of it.
 // Also the country entity list gets cached in the process.
 List<CountryDto> countryDtos1 = listCache.GetListOf<country, CountryDto>();